It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 Can an aeronautical engineer become a pilot?

 Yes, an aeronautical engineer can become a pilot.
-The aeronautical engineer only has to fly the minimum hours required to obtain pilot licenses.
+The aeronautical engineer must only fly the minimum hours required to obtain pilot licenses.

 As I have mentioned in the previous sub-heading, having an aeronautical engineering degree will benefit someone who intends to work in the airline.